GoogleChrome/developer.chrome.com/site/en/blog/attribution-reporting-updates-june-2022/index.md

   - experiment
 ---

-The Attribution Reporting proposal has changed for Chrome version 104, with new API mechanisms, functionality, and updates to the aggregation service.
+The Attribution Reporting proposal is changing for [Chrome version 104](https://chromiumdash.appspot.com/schedule), with new API mechanisms, functionality, and updates to the aggregation service.

 ## Who are these updates for?